kevinkassimo/SEASHelper/README.md

 ## Build
 type `make` in terminal to build.
 This requires flex and bison.
-If you want to build yourself, run `make required`. __ELSE__ just directly use the "seas" file included in this repository
+If you want to build yourself, remember to run `make required` to install required files. __ELSE__ just directly use the "seas_mac" or "seas_lnx" file included in this repository

 To allow `seas` as alias for this helper, type `make mark` to record alias in ~/.bash_profile
 __Warning: the default__ `make mark` __would use .bash_profile as source. (possibly replacing .bashrc)__
 __Also, before you use make mark, put this folder at some place appropriate.
 Later uses of the seas command will be based on the path of your base folder.
-Avoid moving ./seas around__
+Avoid moving ./seas_mac or ./seas_lnx around__

 To remove the mark, type `make unmark`
 To clean up files used for compilation, type `make clean`

-__Notice: the included binary files / Makefile is for OS X only.
-To build on Linux, you need libmcrypt, libedit, bison and flex, and you are supposed to manually compile yourself (I may consider upload a Ubuntu binary in the future)__

 __IMPORTANT: this helper uses mcrypt for encyption of saved password.
 The key is saved in the source code under Macro__ `PWD_KEY` __.
 This helper DOES NOT provide safety warranty.
 If you are kind of worried, modify the macro yourself (into some other numbers, but remember digit chars only, no other type of chars), recompile the program and permanently delete the source file.__